knpuniversity/php-beginner-series/knpu/episode3/how-to-speak-database.rst

 What *is* a Database?
 ---------------------

 A database is a place to put data, just like these files.
-But instead of files, data is stored in things called tables.
-And instead of using ``file_get_contents`` and ``file_put_contents`` to read and write data, we'll use "queries", which are kind of like human sentences that describe the data you want.
+But instead we store things in tables.
+And we won't be using ``file_get_contents`` and ``file_put_contents`` to read and write data, we'll use "queries", which are kind of like human sentences that describe the data you want.

 Yea, but what *is* this database thing?
-So first, a database is a piece of software you run on your computer, just a web server like Apache.
+So first, a database is a piece of software you run on your computer, just like a web server like Apache.
 People can talk to the web server by making requests to our machine, usually to port 80.
 Actually, in our tutorial, we've been using port 8000.
 A port is like a door and your web server is watching for requests to port 80 so it